stscoundrel/old-danish-dictionary-builder/README.md

 - Downloads all scanned pages.
 - Rotates images that are too skewed for good ORC results.
 - Feeds images to image-to-text (OCR) library.

-## Upcoming features
-- Parse ORC results to machine-readable structured formats.
-Active work in progress.
+- Parse OCR'd text to json.

 ### 1. Run scraper to download page images.